The Board of Governors

 Nick Chandler- Chairman of the Curriculum & Standards Committee

-I joined the Board of Park Walk as a Co-opted Governor elected by Board members in June 2015, and serve on the Curriculum & Standards Committee as a Link Governor for Numeracy.
+I joined the Board of Park Walk as a Co-opted Governor elected by Board members in May 2015, and serve as the Chairman of the Curriculum & Standards Committee and as Link Governor for Behaviour.
 I was born nearby in Earl's Court and went to a school very much like Park Walk in Fulham.
-I now live in West London with my wife and 12 year old daughter.
+I now live in West London with my wife and teenage daughter.
 I have been a partner in a large global law firm since 1997 and specialise in aviation.
 I am a firm believer in the benefits of a good education as a way to allow each child to fulfil their potential.
 I hope to play my own small part in giving the children at Park Walk the best possible start in life.

 I joined the Board of Park Walk as an Associate Member elected by Board members in June 2015, and serve on the Finance & General Purposes Committee as a Link Governor in respect of assessing the impact of Pupil Premium and Sports Grant funding.
 I am qualified as a solicitor and work in an international law firm headquartered in the City.
 I have over 13 years' experience specialising in the finance sector in the UK and abroad (Australia).
 Through my work I have also had experience dealing with finance matters relating to further education and higher education institutions.
 In my spare time I enjoy sailing and running (mostly chasing my young family around the local park).